If you are looking for detailed information about your next hunting trip, you've come to the right place.

 Our network of outfitters and guided hunting trips gives us the ability to put every one of our clients on a hunting trip they always dreamed of experiencing with an excellent chance of bringing home a trophy to ensure that you remember your experience.

 Unlike many booking agents, we offer help to hunters seeking help on unguided and semi-guided hunting opportunities as well, and we often can find you a landowner voucher if you want to hunt a unit that normally requires you to draw a tag in a computerized lottery.

 We are avid hunters ourselves and know what it takes to have a successful all around hunting trip.
 We strive to match up each guest and hunt provider so that all our customers have a great experience.

 If you are looking to hunt whitetail deer, antelope, mule deer, elk and want to travel to experience a different terrain, Hunts Net has information you can use.

 Big Game Hunting News

-Colorado muzzleloader elk hunt
+Colorado muzzleloader elk hunt (full in 2014)

 This is an excellent opportunity for a single hunter who wants to experience hunting for trophy-size bull elk during the peak of the bugling season.
 The outfitter takes only one blackpowder hunter per year on 1,000 private acres where the elk on a major mountain come to rut.
 Bulls score 300 to 370 Boone and Crockett points.